$L^2$-Theory of Linear Degenerate SPDEs and $L^p$ ($p>0$) Estimates for the Uniform Norm of Weak Solutions: Abstract

 \section{Abstract}

 In this paper, we are concerned with possibly degenerate stochastic partial differential equations (SPDEs).
-An $L^2$-theory is introduced, from which we derive the H\"ormander theorem with an analytical approach.
+An $L^2$-theory is introduced, from which we derive a H\"ormander-type theorem with an analytical approach.
 With the method of De Giorgi iteration, we obtain the maximum principle which states the $L^p$ ($p>0$) estimates for the time-space uniform norm of weak solutions.

 {\bf Mathematics Subject Classification (2010):} 60H15, 35R60, 35D30

 {\bf Keywords:} stochastic partial differential equation, $L^2$-theory, H\"ormander theorem, maximum principle, De Giorgi iteration